siscia/effe/README.md

 ## How to use

-My idea is to run one -- or multiple -- docker containers for every lambda.
+The idea is to run one -- or multiple -- docker containers for every lambda.

 However our effes don't know what resource/URL it should respond to, and we like this, but still we need a way to route the traffic.